wak6817/colorscheme-webify/README.md

-# scripts/ contains development tools

 # colorscheme-webify

 some small CSS files you can import to make your website catppuccin frappe themed

-there are multible versions of the project, their CSS files are in /src/chosen-colorscheme/chosen-version
+there are multible versions of the project, their CSS files are in '/src/chosen-colorscheme/chosen-version'

-because color schemes doesn't have a default font this project is gonna use DepartureMonoNerdFont or AwaitaMonoNerdFont, you can choose another font.
-Nerd Fonts are great because they have the most icons and their open-source + free to use (https://www.nerdfonts.com/)

-# building your own versions

-dependencies: Lua 5.1+
-run the dependency install script for your os

-clone the GitHub repo: `git clone https://www.github.com/wak6817/colorscheme-webify.git` open a shell in the root folder of the project and run `lua scripts/run.lua`, choose color version for only the color stylesheet or choose full version for the colors, fonts and margins

-copy the `colorv.css` file, `modernv.css` or `pixelv` + `clickbtn` version to your project and assign it to every HTML file

 # api